SharkUncle/deep-abyss/Useful.md

 ## osint4all

 A great resource for OSINT.
-With a lot of link.
+With a lot of links.

 https://start.me/p/L1rEYQ/osint4all